 In its Decision, the Authority determined that software development companies provide car rental companies with software that allows them to create blacklists containing comprehensive information about natural person customers for use in future rentals.
 According to the Decision, these blacklists include records such as accidents, damage to the vehicle, and payment problems during the use of the vehicle.

 The Authority also determined that car rental companies other than those used by a customer can directly access their personal data using the same car rental software.
 Therefore, it is understood that by accessing these blacklists, customers’ personal data can be transferred to car rental companies that have not collected the customers’ data directly.

 The Authority also emphasized that the software companies solely manage the databases and software that they provide.
 In this context, the Authority stated that car rental companies cannot interfere with the source code and are therefore limited to providing content and have little control over personal data transfer through blacklists.

 Legal Background to the Decision

-Based on the notices, the Authority evaluated the blacklisting practices within the scope of general principles, processing, and transfer conditions of personal data, and decided that they violate the Law on the Protection of Personal Data (“DP Law”).
+Based on the notices, the Authority evaluated the blacklisting practices within the scope of general principles, processing, and transfer conditions of personal data and decided that they violated the Law on the Protection of Personal Data ("DP Law").

 As stated in the Decision, Article 5 of the DP Law regulates that personal data can be processed by obtaining explicit consent, and in cases where explicit consent cannot be obtained, the conditions stipulated in the DP Law must be fulfilled in order for personal data to be processed.
 Personal data transfer activities should also be conducted in accordance with the conditions specified in Article 8 of the DP Law.